Natural Bridges State Beach

 - Visitor Center

-Dogs allowed on 6-foot or less leash and under physical control, only on paved roads and in parking lot.
+- Dogs are allowed on leashes no longer than 6 feet only on paved roads and in parking lot.